NorthWest Indiana Healthy Start

 Perinatal Depression: Discussion of the signs and symptoms of perinatal depression.
 Also discussed is the effect depression has on a fetus.
 Treatment and resources available are also covered.

 Postpartum Care: Discussion of what to expect physically and medically after delivery, including perineal and breast care.
-Client is introduced to concept of “Baby Blues” at this time.
+Those who attend this class will be introduced to the concept of “Baby Blues” at this time.
 Importance of postpartum check-up is also covered.

 Postpartum Depression: Discussion of types of postpartum anxiety with emphasis on signs and symptoms of postpartum depression.
-Client instructed regarding why postpartum depression happens and the different treatment methods available.
+Attendees will receive instruction about why postpartum depression happens and the different treatment methods available.

-Self-Esteem: Instruction on how positive and negative self-image can affect one’s life.
-Clients encouraged to gain confidence via acknowledgment of own strengths.
+Self-Esteem: Instruction on how positive and negative self-image can affect your life.
+Those who attend will be encouraged to gain confidence by acknowledging your own strengths.

 Sexually Transmitted Infections: Discussion of various sexually transmitted infections.
 Symptoms, methods of transmission, methods of prevention and applicable treatment identified for each.
 Class also briefly covers HIV/AIDS.

-Shaken Infant Syndrome: Discussion of signs and symptoms that a child has been shaken.
+Shaken Infant Syndrome: Discussion of signs and symptoms that a child has been a victim of Shaken Infant Syndrome.
 Also covered are caregiver selection, consequences (short- and long-term) of this type of abuse and prevention.

-Smoking Cessation: Presented in a non-accusatory manner, pregnant women are alerted to damage done to the fetus due to cigarette smoking, as well as the harm caused by second-hand smoke.
-Clients are also informed as to what is in a cigarette, the financial cost of smoking and different ways to quit smoking.
+Smoking Cessation: Presented in a non-accusatory manner, women are alerted to damage done to the fetus due to cigarette smoking, as well as the harm caused by second-hand smoke.
+Those who attend this class are also informed as to what is in a cigarette, the financial cost of smoking and different ways to quit smoking.

 Stress Relief: Signs and symptoms of stress, as well as how stress affects the body, are discussed.
 Methods of stress reduction are also identified.